 Tim is a full member of the Chartered Institute of Ecology and Environmental Management and has a BSc in Marine Biology and an MSc in Biodiversity Survey.
 He has a strong understanding of mammal ecology and holds survey licenses for great crested newts, bats, dormice and barn owls.

 Prior to setting up babec, Tim worked for several environmental and ecological consultancies where he developed strong relationships with clients in the residential and mineral extraction sectors.

-He has a BSc in Environmental Science, holds Natural England survey licences for dormice and great crested newts, and is a graduate member of CIEEM.
+He has a BSc in Environmental Science, holds Natural England survey licences for dormice and great crested newts, and is an associate member of CIEEM.

 Shaun is experienced at undertaking Preliminary Ecological Appraisals, bird surveys and protected species surveys.
 He has also assisted with botanical and invertebrate surveys and has been the Ecological Clerk of Works on a large, high-profile and environmentally-sensitive project.

 Shaun is a keen all-round naturalist and in his spare time can be found birdwatching, attending botanical field meetings or recording invertebrates and fungi.